-- 2.8.1 To foster an effective safety culture, the institution MUST have and use a verifiable formal aviation safety program that involves students, faculty and staff for operations involving flight, maintenance, avionics and other aviation laboratories.
-The institution's aviation safety program MUST incorporate SMS key components appropriate to its national regulators' guidance and institution size and scope, and SHOULD be coordinated with the institution's overall safety program. - 2.8.2 The aviation program MUST establish and assess safety goals to ensure continuous improvement of the safety culture and program consistent with the mission and educational goals of the aviation program and institution.
-The assessment of safety goals MUST be reported as part of the comprehensive assessment plan and process as outlined in Criterion 2.11.
+2.8.1 To foster knowledge of effective safety culture, all aviation students in all programs seeking accreditation/reaffirmation SHOULD participate within the institution's safety program.
+For programs which involve flight, maintenance, avionics and other aviation laboratories, the institution MUST have and use a verifiable formal aviation safety program that involves students, faculty and staff.
+The institution's aviation safety program MUST incorporate SMS key components appropriate to its national regulators' guidance and institution size and scope and SHOULD be coordinated with the institution's overall safety program.

+2.8.2 The aviation program MUST establish and assess safety goals to ensure continuous improvement of the safety culture and program consistent with the mission and educational goals of the aviation program and institution.
+The assessment of safety goals MUST be included in the program's Self-Study Report (AABI Form 204) as part of the comprehensive assessment plan and process as outlined in Criterion 2.11.